Huckleberry Hound Meets Wee Willie

-"Huckleberry Hound Meets Wee Willie" is the first segment of the first episode of The Huckleberry Hound Show on September 29, 1958.
-It was produced and directed by William Hanna and Joseph Barbera, while the story was crafted by Charles Shows and Dan Gordon.
+"Huckleberry Hound Meets Wee Willie" is the first episode of the first season of The Huckleberry Hound Show.
+It premiered on September 29, 1958, and was produced and directed by William Hanna and Joseph Barbera, while the story was crafted by Charles Shows and Dan Gordon.
+The pilot employs physical comedy.

 Plot

 Huckleberry Hound is serving as a police officer and patrolling the streets until he receives a radio call to apprehend a 350 lb gorilla named Wee Willie who has gotten loose throughout the city.
 After coming across his suspect, the playful ape has no intention of being taken in and quickly runs away into a busy construction site where both he and Huckleberry Hound begin to match wits.
 The cartoon ends with officer Huckleberry eventually trapping Wee Willie inside a barrel until he later escapes again, taking Huckleberry's entire patrol car with him.

+Reception

+After watching the episode, Larry Wolters said the television show would become a "smash hit" for both adults and children.